motart/ai-bug-triage-agent/README.md

 This simple memory grows over time and helps the agent suggest fixes based on previous reviews.

 ## Notes
-This codebase provides a starting point only.
-Actual integration with Jira, Perforce, GitHub, and AWS requires additional configuration and authentication setup.
-The code analysis and learning components are simplified placeholders.
+The project includes working integrations with Jira, GitHub, Perforce, and Terraform.
+Provide your own credentials to enable each connector.
+The analysis and learning components use open-source models.

 ## Microservices